RaLLy08/test-auth/README.md

         a) Hashing password by secret key and comparing with password in db if no match throw error.
     3) Authorization.
         a) Creates access token (contains: user entity except password) returns as response.
-        b) Creates refresh token (contains: login) and sets to cookie and write it to the db.
+        b) Creates refresh token (UUID string) and sets to cookie and write it to the db.
             1) If not exists: creates new refresh token entity in db with userId relationship.
             2) If exists:
               When fingerprint same userId same: replaces current token in db with new.
               When fingerprint differs userId same: creates new entity in db for new device.

-Refresh:
+POST:/refreshTokens:
   1) Verify Refresh token
   2) Compares passed refresh token with stored in db
-  3) Decodes and extracts login from refresh token
+  3) Decodes and extracts login from db refresh token
-  4) Find user by login and makes Access tokens by secret key with new exp time
+  4) Find user by login and makes Refresh, Access tokens by secret key with new exp time

+GET:/refreshTokens:
+  1) return active refresh token sessions

+DELETE:/refreshTokens:
+  1) remove refresh token session